CT484/Mr.-A-Letter/README.md

 # Mr.-A-Letter

 Hi, I'm Collin Ting a Sophomore attending Chatsworth Charter High School.
 Some basic things about me is that **MATH** is my favorite subject.
-Some things I liked are:
+Some things I like are:
 - Cats
 - Tennis
 - Video Games
 - Sleeping

 My favorite type of food is Chinese food.
 My favorite color is orange.
 I am currently on the *tennis team* and *play doubles*.
-In the future, I hope to pursue a career in engineering.
+In the future I hope to pursue a career in engineering.
 I don't necessarily have a preference for which engineering, so any type of engineering would work

 Some fun facts about me are:
 - I qualified for nationals in Tae-Kwon-Do
 - I like anime
 - I have a collection of action figures

-Over the summer, I went on a cruise to Alasaka, Went to Hawaii, and volunteered at my Tae-Kwon-Do gym.
+Over the summer, I went on a cruise to Alaska, went to Hawaii, and volunteered at my Tae-Kwon-Do gym.
 My favorite memory is definitely at my friends birthday party.
-I also played lots of video games as well as get A's in two summer classes and finish my drivers Ed.
+I also played lots of video games as well as got A's in two summer classes and finished my drivers Ed.

  # Playlist